liberatoaguilar/SpeedRead/README.md

 ## SETTINGS

-SpeedRead’s settings currently consist of the option to choose either a light or dark theme.
+SpeedRead’s settings currently consist of the option to choose either a light or dark theme and change the WPM speed to your liking.

 ## SPECIAL NOTES